cambridge-cares/TheWorldAvatar/Agents/AQMeshInputAgent/README.md

 pod.
 Currently CARES only owns one pod, so the index should be 0.
 When using the test API the index should be 1, as the other test pod is currently not properly working.

-More information can be found in the example property file `api.properties` in the `config` folder.
+A sample file can be found at `config/api.properties`.

 #### Mapping files
 What are the mapping files and why are they required?
 The mapping files define how data received from the API is connected